YikeDM/C-MDRN-K-N-KING-PUBLIC/exercises for c book/ch 4/07/readme.md

-The algorithm for computing the UPC Check digit edns with the following steps subtract 1 from total compute remainder when the adjustd total is divided by 10 subtract remainder from 9
+The algorithm for computing the UPC Check digit ends with the following steps subtract 1 from total compute remainder when the adjustd total is divided by 10 subtract remainder from 9